sebastienwindal/FRDDomotics/index.md

 the database to store user data but to store for each authorized user a blob of data that consists of a SHA512 hash of ```"FRDDomotics-' + username + password```, one file per user.

 Files are created from the comnand line using the ```genpwd.sh``` script and data in the HTTP header are matched against data in those files.
-Checkout the Readme.md file in this folder.
+Checkout the [readme file](https://github.com/sebastienwindal/FRDDomotics/blob/master/users/readme.md) in this folder.

 ### MongoDB